MJBuijs/Data-Archive-Thesis-Teacherbased-Routing/README.md

 # Data Archive

 This repository serves as research archive for the Master's thesis: "The Influence of Teacher-based Routing on the Accuracy and Classification of Multistage Tests" for the masters programme Methodology & Statistics for the Behavioural, Biomedical and Social Science at Utrecht University.
-The thesis was supervised by Dr. D. Hessen and Prof. dr. A.G.J.
-Van de Schoot from Utrecht University, Department of Methodology & Statistics, and K. Lek, MSc. and Dr. R. Feskens from Stichting Cito.
 The final data simulation was run on May 7th-9th, 2020 by Marie Buijs and was submitted May 11th, 2020.
 At this point, this paper has not been submitted for publication.

 ### *Abstract*